rafiddewan/DesignPatterns/README.md

 # MVC

 # Composite
     -  You want to represent part-whole hieararchies of objects
     -  You want clients to be able to ignore the difference between compositions of objects and individual objects.
 Clients will treat all objects in the composite structure uniformly.
+    -  Usually has a client that uses an abstract parent class with a child class one being the leaf and the other being a composite
+    -  Composite contains a list of it's parent sort of like a "branch"
 # Strategy

 # Template Method